 While it isn’t right for everyone, another way to save money on interest is to perform a balance transfer.

 Final Thoughts About APR On A Credit Card

 If you ever carry a balance on your credit card at the end of a billing cycle, APR is a big deal to you.
 Credit card companies make significant money off people who can’t pay their balances in full each month.

 Make sure you understand the APR on your credit cards and the various types of APR you may be charged on your account.
 If you’re quick to check the box that you’ve read the fine print, at least take the time to learn about interest rates, fees, and other charges you’ll pay when using your credit card.

-No one is asking you to read every word, but not understanding the terms of your credit card agreement often results in more money left your bank account each month.
-High interest payments can overwhelm even the best of budgets.
+No one is asking you to read every word, but not understanding the terms of your credit card agreement often results in more money left in your bank account each month.
+High-interest payments can overwhelm even the best of budgets.

 Amy Blacklock is the co-founder of the websites Women Who Money and Women's Money Talk, and the founder and blogger behind Life Zemplified.